joshuar49/EvilSmurf2/DBD_Code/Wireshark/README.md

 ```bash
 chmod -x streamline.sh
 ```
 5. Next, open your Wireshark application and run a scan on devices exchanging Bluetooth packets.
-Save the file as ```bash packets.pcap``` in the ```bash WiresharkAnalysis``` directory.
+Save the file as ```packets.pcap``` in the ```WiresharkAnalysis``` directory.

 > NOTE: packets.pcap is the default name of the file the shell script is looking for.
 You may change the name in ```bash streamline.sh``` by opening the script in your preferred text editor and manually changing the name, but make sure it matches the one you assign to the saved Wireshark file!

-6. If you are looking for or expecting a specific string in the processed hex values, uncomment the grep command found in ```bash streamline.sh``` and replace the STRING value with a value of your choice, as the instructions indicate.
+6. If you are looking for or expecting a specific string in the processed hex values, uncomment the grep command found in ```streamline.sh``` and replace the STRING value with a value of your choice, as the instructions indicate.

 7. Run the shell script